So far we have:-

 4. How to control strike action and

 5. Replacement Labour and

-Here we are again, at the dismissals.
-Your staff have embarked on an ‘Unprotected or illegal’ strike, you have issued an ultimatum and they have not returned to work.
+Today we are the final instalment of this particular series and once again we are at the dismissals.
+Your staff have embarked on an “Unprotected and/or illegal” strike, you have issued an ultimatum and they have not returned to work.
 The ball is now in your court.

-Remember though that you still have to decide whether dismissing them would be considered ‘fair’ before you dismiss.
-The Code of Good Practice (which we have already looked at in a previous discussion) on dismissals deals with three components which much be taken into account when deciding on the fairness of the dismissal.
+Remember though that you still have to decide whether dismissing them would be considered “fair” before you dismiss.
+The Code of Good Practice (which we have already looked at in a previous discussion) on dismissals deals with three components that must be taken into account when deciding on the fairness of the dismissal.
 To re-iterate, these are:

 1. the seriousness of the contravention of the Act;

 2. attempts made to comply with the Act, and

 3. whether or not the strike was in response to unjustified conduct on the part of the employer.